 Disclosure: This post may contain affiliate links.
 I earn a small commission of product sales to keep this website going.

-This question comes from one of our new readers, Dave, but is an echo of several other Fujifilm users who struggled with the same thing – how do you change the aperture on Fujifilm X cameras?
+This question comes from one of our new readers, Dave, but echoes several other Fujifilm users who struggled with the same thing – how do you change the aperture on Fujifilm X cameras?
 How do you use the aperture ring?
 How do you switch between manual and automatic aperture?

-Fujifilm camera manuals, while still better than some other camera manufacturers, don’t do a great job of answering these questions.
+While still better than some other camera manufacturers, Fujifilm camera manuals don’t do a great job answering these questions.
 It’s like a puzzle where you need to find all the pieces in the manual and assemble them.
 So I’ll try to do that all in one place here.

 And part of the problem stems from the fact that there is more than one way to change the aperture in Fujifilm X cameras.
 And different cameras and lenses handle these differently.

-This article will only address Fujinon X-mount lenses.
-If you have a third-party lens, you’ll simply be adjusting the aperture on the lens barrel.
+This article will only address Fujinon X and GFX-mount lenses.
+If you have a third-party lens, you’ll simply adjust the aperture on the barrel.

 Which exposure mode are you in?

-You can only directly change the aperture in Fujifilm X cameras in two exposure modes: Manual and Aperture Priority.
+You can only directly change the aperture in Fujifilm X & GFX cameras in two exposure modes: Manual and Aperture Priority.

-But if you see anything else – AUTO, P, S, a mountain or portrait icon, etc – you cannot directly control the aperture.
-The camera is in control, choosing the aperture for you.
+But you cannot directly control the aperture if you see anything else – AUTO, P, S, a mountain or portrait icon, etc. The camera is in control, choosing the aperture for you.

 If this all sounds like gibberish so far, I’d recommend familiarizing yourself with your camera a little more so that you can operate it more efficiently.